sp-enbake/rubytest/README.md

 If the payment did not exist, one of the processes will create it and other processes should wait their turn and use that exact payment object for update.

+I have written a method(class method) named 'with'  in Payment Model which is using transaction to stop race condition.

 payment.rb file in models